raspberrypi/documentation/faqs/README.md

 ### What about standard audio in and out?

-There is a standard 3.5mm jack for audio out to an amplifier.
+There is a standard 3.5mm jack for audio out to an amplifier (not on Zero models).
 You can add any supported USB microphone for audio in or, using the I2S interface, you can add a codec for additional audio I/O.

 <a name="pi-power"></a>